(Additional hours as necessary to meet the objectives of the department).

 Function: Assists the Financial Intelligence Group Analysis Coordinator (FIGAC) with performing information and data analysis and recordkeeping and government reporting functions for S&T Bank (S&T) in accordance with federal and state laws and regulations related to the Bank Secrecy Act, Anti-Money Laundering rules, USA Patriot Act and OFAC to protect the S&T from legal/compliance, reputation, and transaction risk.

 Duties and Responsibilities:

-Demonstrates a strong ability to work independently, as well as motivated to work as a team player and exhibits excellent interpersonal skills.
-Contributes to the success of the department and in turn, the organization.
+Maintains a good working relationship with all bank employees and adheres to S&T’s Cultributes.
+Demonstrates the ability to work independently.
+Works as a team player to contribute to the success of the department and in turn the organization.

 Bachelors or better in Academic/General or related field

 The contractor will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or (c) consistent with the contractor’s legal duty to furnish information.
 41 CFR 60-1.35(c)